What is Account Mapping?

 Partner Account Mapping

 One of the best kept secrets of modern Partner Managers is the technique of using partner relationships to help map accounts.
-The idea is simple: if you have partners who sell complimentary products into the same market as yours, chances are they’ve already done a lot of work to map and understand the accounts you’re trying to sell into.
+The idea is simple: if you have partners who sell complementary products into the same market as yours, chances are they’ve already done a lot of work to map and understand the accounts you’re trying to sell into.

 Partnership-driven account mapping can therefore be a powerful tool for cutting directly to the chase and acquiring the exact intelligence you need to make inroads into key target accounts.
 Of course, this requires partners being comfortable sharing their data -- and you getting comfortable sharing yours.
 Because of this, partner-driven Account Mapping is most often a practice companies will enter into with their most strategic partners.